 docker_images: - httpd init_config: instances: - apache_status_url: http://%%host%%/server-status?auto

 docker_images option.
 This required option lets you provide container identifiers.
-Autoconf will apply this template to any containers on the same host that run an
+Autoconf will apply this template to any containers on the same host that run any

 library/httpd:latest and another running

-yourusername/httpd:v2.
-Autoconf will apply the above template to both containers.
-When it’s loading Autoconf files, Autoconf cannot distinguish between identically-named images from different sources or with different tags, and you must provide short names for container images, e.g.
+yourusername/httpd:v2, Autoconf will apply the above template to both containers.
+You must, however, provide short names for container images, for example

 docker_images supports any kind of container identifier, not just images.